tmux-python/tmuxp/README.rst

 - and one more thing
 - vim: may be used inside of a pane object with a filename (relative to the pane dir, also accepts /) and vim windows may be split and opened
+- support for importing teamocil and tmuxinator configs

 Roadmap
 -------